Tags

 Browse tags page showing the results of a search for the word "century".
 Two tags are displayed - 19th century and 20th century, and above them is an icon of a magnifying glass with the text "Name contains: century"

-Clear your search terms and return to regular tag browse by clicking the "Reset search" button.
+Clear your search terms and return to the default browse by clicking the "Reset search" button.

 Same image as above with a red arrow pointing to a blue button beside the Name Contains message.
 The button reads "reset results"